6PackOfRibs/Workshop/assignment_1.md

 **Assignment 1.
-The Effect of Mobility on the Spread of Disease in Namibia**
+Modelling Mobility on the Spread of Disease in Namibia**

 Jimmy Yao